jamesshore/ergotest/docs/automation_api.md

 * runResult.equals(that: [RunResult](#testresult)): boolean

 Determine if this _RunResult_ is equal to another result.
-To be equal, they must have exactly the same results, with the same names, filenames, status, error messages, and timeouts.
+To be equal, they must have exactly the same results, with the same name, filename, status, error message, and timeout.
 However, error renders are ignored, which means that stack traces and other error details are ignored.

 [Back to top](#automation-api)